Lachlan McIntosh: Military service on the western frontier and in the South

 On May 26, 1778, McIntosh was given command of the Western Department of the Continental Army, headquartered at Fort Pitt (present-day Pittsburgh, Pennsylvania) on the Pennsylvania frontier.
 He restored order along the frontier and conceived a plan to attack the British stronghold of Fort Detroit.
-He established several new forts including Fort Laurens, named for his friend and mentor Henry Laurens, who had become President of the Continental Congress, and Fort McIntosh (near present-day Beaver, Pennsylvania) to prepare for the attack.
+He established several new forts including Fort Laurens, named for his friend and mentor Henry Laurens, who had become President of the Continental Congress, and Fort McIntosh (present-day Beaver, Pennsylvania) to prepare for the attack.
 The expedition against Fort Detroit was doomed however, and the troops were forced to turn back before reaching the fort.

 McIntosh was replaced as commander of the Western Department by Colonel Daniel Brodhead on March 5, 1779.
 Washington ordered McIntosh to return to the south to join General Benjamin Lincoln in Charleston, South Carolina.
 He marched to Augusta, Georgia, in command of the Georgia troops, and then proceeded to Savannah, where he commanded the 1st and 5th South Carolina regiments during the siege of Savannah.

 After the battle, he retired his troops to Charleston, where he remained to defend the city from the British Army.
 On May 12, 1780, General Lincoln was forced to surrender the city to British General Sir Henry Clinton.
 McIntosh was taken prisoner and remained in captivity until he was exchanged on February 9, 1782, for Charles O'Hara.
 The war was brought to an end in 1783 with the Peace of Paris which recognized American independence and transferred East and West Florida to Spain.